RalfZimmermannSDU/RiemannStiefelLog/Stiefel_log_general_metric/SciPy/README.txt

 The canonical metric allows for special algorithmic treatment.
 For all other metrics, a tailored shooting method is invoked.

+The algebraic Stiefel log procedure involves solving a symmetric Sylvester equation, which, in turn, involves an entry-by-entry matrix manipulation, which is known to be slow in Python.
+To accelerate the code, you can build a C-module which is then automatically called in Python.
+To this end, go to the subfolder "C_matrix_ops_swig" and follow the instructions given in "README_SWIG.txt".

 For theoretical background and description of the algorithms, see

 R. Zimmermann, K. H\"uper.